 CNHI News Service

-DUNCAN, Okla. — A college baseball player out for a jog in this southern Oklahoma town was shot to death by three teenagers in what appears to be a random act of violence, police said.
+DUNCAN, Okla. — A college baseball player shot to death while out for a jog was targeted by three "bored" teenagers who simply wanted to kill someone, police said.

-Chris Lane, a 23-year-old from Australia, was shot and killed Friday afternoon in Duncan, Okla., about 85 miles away where he played baseball at East Central University in Ada, Okla.
+Chris Lane, a 22-year-old from Australia, was shot and killed Friday afternoon in Duncan, Okla., about 85 miles away from where he played baseball at East Central University in Ada, Okla.

-Three juveniles, ages 15, 16 and 17, were arrested Friday night and charged with first-degree murder, said Duncan Police Chief Danny Ford.
+Three teens, ages 15, 16 and 17, were arrested Friday night on first-degree murder charges, Ford said.
 Their names were not released.

-Officers responded and found three young men near a car in the parking lot of a church.
-Ford said the officers reported the juveniles were uncooperative.
-A dismantled shotgun was found in the back of the vehicle, but not the gun that was used to shoot Lane.
-That gun has not yet been recovered, police said.
+Chief Ford told ABC a search of the car "found evidence that made us believe they were involved."
+The Duncan Banner said a dismantled shotgun was found in the back of the vehicle but it was not the gun used to shoot Lane.
+That weapon has not yet been recovered, police said.

-Ford said detectives determined that the boys were in a house located on Country Club Road in Duncan when they saw Lane leave a home to go jogging north on that road.
+Ford said detectives determined that the boys were in a house when they saw Lane leave a nearby home to go jogging.

-Details for this story were reported by The Duncan Banner in Duncan, Okla.
+Details for this story were reported by The Duncan, Okla., Banner and ABC News.